Woody88/purescript-warp/README.md

 # Warp

-A server library that wraps node's http library with an API inspired by the haskell version.
+A server handler for WAI which wraps node's http module.

 ## Installation